mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * .NET, C#, Visual Studio, and the NEO Smart Contract Visual Studio Extension is the best developer tool suite for creating smart contracts - including seamless integration with the NEO Source-code Level Debugger and NEO Source-code Level Execution Cost Profiler.

 * NEO was very smart in its integration with the Microsoft .NET compiler stack.
-NEO smart contract developers build what is essentially a Windows console application with `Main` method prototype that  typically looks something like:
+NEO smart contract developers build what is essentially a Windows console application with a `Main` method prototype that typically looks something like:

    ```csharp
    public static Object Main(string operation, params object[] args)